srvkmr130/Hello_World/README.md

 ---
 This is my first repository . :smiley:
 Check out my [Resume](https://drive.google.com/open?id=1jwafQFLr31eM_7kXDEncLhJYiLrjhQoz) here !!
-I would also like to share my blogs which I usually write in my free time.
+I would also like to showcase my blogs which I usually write in my free time.
 These blogs are published officially on Medium.
 Hope you will :heart: it.